3mcd/byda/README.md

 ------

 ###byda(options, callback)
-Load data into your document by data attributes through XHR or HTML import (experimental).
+Load data into your document by data attributes through XHR or HTML5 imports (if the browser supports it and byda was initialized with the 'imports' option = true).

 | Option        | typeof        | Description 																			 	|
 | ------------- |:-------------:| :---------------------------------------------------------------------------------------- |